When to file a home insurance claim

 You have an endorsement for the damage

-An endorsement is add-on coverage to give you coverage for something a standard home insurance policy does not normally cover.
+An endorsement is add-on coverage, providing financial protection for something a standard home insurance policy does not normally cover.
 Endorsements can even extend coverage limits above what a standard policy offers.
 These “add-ons” increase your premium, sometimes only slightly, and may even come with a separate deductible.
-Jewelry coverage and sewer backup are just two endorsements commonly added to homeowners policies.
-When the damage incurred is covered by an endorsement, it might make sense to file a claim because these are typically costly repairs.

 When not to file a home insurance claim